-Stainless steel refretting is our specialty and is 90% of what we do by choice.
+Stainless steel refretting is our specialty and is 90% of what we do.
 Stainless steel by far makes the best fret material for acoustics, electrics and basses.
 It lasts 5 times longer than alloy and is without question the smoothest fret material to play.
 It does not change the sound of your guitar.
-Claims like that are just plain false!
+Claims like this are just plain false!
 The fact is most shops don’t do refrets with stainless because it takes special equipment and knowledge to do it.
 We have designed and developed our own machines to cut and trim stainless.
 It cannot be done successfully with alloy techniques and tools.

 How it’s done:

 Here are the basics of what happens on a refret.

 These are just the fundamentals.
 It takes anywhere from 9 to 12 hours to do a refret depending on problems that may or may not arise.

 1. Evaluate the fret board for twists and divots.
 2. If set neck remove pickups to prevent damage, remove tuners.
 3. Remove old frets.
 4. Remove nut.
 5. Level fretboard and repair if needed.
 6. Clear and re-saw fret slots.
 7. Form and cut fret wire.
 8. Inject glue into fret slot.
 9. Press and hammer in new frets.
 10. File fret ends flush.
 11. Level, re-crown, de-burr fret ends and polish.
 12. Make new nut or use old nut if possible and install.
 13. If maple and if needed, spray tinted poly on fret board and then clean poly off fret tops.
 14. Restring and setup bridge saddles and adjust nut slots.